OliverCutting/My-Diary/7thWeek/README.md

 - [x] Recognise that contributions to teamwork do not always involve writing code

 #### Evidence
+Makersbnb repo holds all of my work for the week.

 ### Daily Goals
 #### Monday